 Easy Slow Cooker BBQ Pulled Chicken

 Easy Slow Cooker BBQ Pulled Chicken is juicy, pulled chicken smothered in tangy barbecue sauce.
-This meal requires almost zero prep, only two ingredients, and is perfect for Game Day or busy weeknights!
+This meal requires almost zero prep and only 2 ingredients!

 That’s my pitch….are you with me? 🙂

 I love using my slow cooker, but for whatever reason I’m not organized enough to utilize it enough.
 Most of the time it requires prepping ingredients, chopping, etc. and getting it going good and early in the morning to make sure the meal is ready in time for dinner.

 This can be very challenging for someone that isn’t always good about following a meal plan and being organized when it comes to dinner.
 I consider this Easy Slow Cooker BBQ Pulled Chicken my ace in the hole.